top of page

 How to get started with cooperative care training

-Hopefully by now I’ve sold you on the benefits of cooperative grooming and vet procedures – so how do you go about it?
-In my cooperative care online course I use a four-step process:
+Hopefully by now I’ve sold you on the benefits of cooperative grooming and vet procedures! – so how do you go about it?
+If you’re ready to start your journey to stress-free grooming and vet visits, I recommend starting with my Cooperative Care Online Course.
+This self-paced course guides you through a simple 4-step process:

-• Step 3: introduce gentle handling and ‘opt-out’ points
+3. Introduce gentle handling and allow for ‘opt-out’ points

 If you also have an anxious rescue dog who is afraid of being groomed or handled, I’m always happy to chat and share my experiences.

-• Cooperative care training involves teaching your dog to be a willing participant in grooming, veterinary and other husbandry procedures
+• Cooperative care training helps dogs participate willingly in grooming, medical and other handling procedures

-• Giving our dogs the opportunity to opt out of these procedures makes them more likely to opt in
+• Allowing dogs to opt out of uncomfortable procedures makes them more likely to opt in

-• You can teach your dog cooperative care from the comfort of your own home using my online course
+• You can teach your dog cooperative care from the comfort of your own home through my comprehensive online course

 bottom of page